About Dangers in Colombia, Is Colombia Safe for Travel?

-In the beginning, the two were very different.
-To start off, guerrillas were already around when the drug business flourished in the early 80s.
+Guerrillas were already around when the drug business flourished in the early 80s.
 Those were formed in the 60s by communist ‘peasant leagues’ that felt abandoned by the government.
-“Colombia’s geography is a blessing to the eye, but a logistical nightmare” says a British journalist about the three massive chain of mountains crossing the country.
+“Colombia’s geography is a blessing to the eye, but a logistical nightmare” says a british journalist about the three massive chain of mountains crossing the country.
 And thus, the untidy central government couldn’t provide for their citizens living in remote locations.
-Jump 20 years ahead and a few criminal entrepreneurs operating in the opposite side of the political spectrum (right-wing, avid for money), thought that they would rather grow and transform coca leaves into cocaine than transporting the raw product from Perú and Bolivia and the infamous cartels were born.
-The merge between the two came when the latter realized leftists guerrillas were armed, trained, had men, and needed money; whereas cartels were unprepared but had crazy amounts of money.
-So leftist guerrillas started serving as security and logistics for the cartels in exchange of vasts amount of money.
+Jump 20 years ahead and a few criminal entrepreneurs thought that they would rather grow and transform coca leaves into cocaine than transporting the raw product from Perú and Bolivia and the infamous Cartels were born.
+The leftists guerrillas were armed, trained and had men, so they started serving as security and logistics for the Cartels in exchange of vasts amount of money.

 For 15 years we lived in grieve.
 News on bombings, murders and kidnappings were part of our daily lives.
-The army started an internal war against the cartels, as those were the ones in charge.
-Short after, and with the power of the cartels diminished and big figures killed or apprehended, the guerrillas took the drug trade and took the conflict from the major cities to the fields.
+With the power of the Cartels diminished and big figures killed or apprehended, the guerrillas took the drug trade and took the conflict from the major cities to the fields but their war against the government was still going.
 With the money collected they got access to more weapons, and training which made things more complicated.
-Again, fast forward a few years and the guerrillas start suffering some major setbacks to the hands of Colombian army.
+Again, fast forward a few years and the guerillas start suffering some major setbacks to the hands of Colombian army.
 Time after time they are being hit and losing control over many regions.
-The government then announces the start of the peace negotiation which after a few years ends with an agreement with the largest and oldest guerrilla in the western hemisphere.
+The government then announces the start of the peace negotiation which after a few years end with an agreement with the largest and oldest guerrilla in the western hemisphere.

 The accord put an end to a 52-year war and was recognized with a Nobel peace prize in 2017.